LJNIC/LoveTerm/README.md

 # Display

-A tile-based display intended for roguelikes, based on the display module from [rotLove](https://github.com/paulofmandown/rotLove).
+A tile-based display intended for roguelikes, forked from the display module from [rotLove](https://github.com/paulofmandown/rotLove).
+Most of this was *not* written by me, I just wanted a standalone display with custom tileset support.

 ## Usage
 Basic usage.